zooniverse/interventions-gateway/README.md

-# Notifications API Gateway
+# Interventions API Gateway

-This is a gateway service which allows project owners to send messages to the frontend via Sugar.
+This is a gateway service which allows authorized project owners to send messages to the frontend via Sugar.

 ## Operations